trankillooo/spotify-to-mp3-python/README.md

 ## Debugging

 This script was made in the better part of an afternoon and so it's not, by far, bug-free.
 Personally, I've run into no problems using this script on any of my playlists, however, your mileage may vary.
-The most promenant bug I've run into involves the `youtube-search` package not consistantly turning up results, and most of the time, the best solution is to simply try running the script again and giving it more chances to get the search right.
+The most prominent bug I've run into involves the `youtube-search` package not consistently turning up results, and most of the time, the best solution is to simply try running the script again and giving it more chances to get the search right.